billjgavin/DBMC-DBSNR/README.md

 This repository includes:

--The synthetic dataset with which training and testing was performed
+-The dataset with which training and testing was performed

 -MATLAB scripts which provide functionality to extract and manage the dataset

--MATLAB scripts which simulate the functionality of the hardware implementation

 -Python scripts which are used to generate weight and bias values for the hardware implementation